Summary

 - The final business appraisal must display the valuator’s opinion of the business value.
 Additionally, the valuator must include his or her qualifications and signature on the appraisal.

-If you are to seek a valuation to qualify for a loan, however, do keep in mind that such appraisal must come from an expert and qualified source like BA FL|GA|HI.
-By definition, a qualified source is one that receives compensation for business appraisals.
+If you are to seek a valuation to qualify for a loan, however, do keep in mind that such an appraisal must come from an expert and qualified source like BA FL|GA|HI.
+By definition, a qualified source is one who receives compensation for business appraisals.
 Additionally, these experts tend to be accredited by one of the following organizations:

-- Accredited Senior Appraiser (ASA) accredited through the American Society of Appraisers;
+- Accredited Senior Appraiser (ASA) accredited through the American Society of Appraisers.

 - Certified Business Appraiser (CBA) accredited through the Institute of Business Appraisers;

-- Accredited in Business Valuation (ABV) accredited through the American Institute of Certified Public Accountants;
+- Accredited in Business Valuation (ABV) accredited through the American Institute of Certified Public Accountants.

-- Certified Valuation Analyst (CVA) and Accredited Valuation Analysts (AVA) accredited through the National Association of Certified Valuation Analysts;
+- Certified Valuation Analyst (CVA) and Accredited Valuation Analysts (AVA) accredited through the National Association of Certified Valuation Analysts.

 - Business Certified Appraiser (BCA) accredited through the International Society of Business Appraisers.

-- The lender fails to disclose how much the loan will cost;
+- The lender fails to disclose how much the loan will cost.

-- The lender demands access to your bank account to collect payments;
+- The lender demands access to your bank account to collect payments.

 - The lender has a history of consumer complaints.

 Small businesses face a variety of scenarios that impact their growth, finances, and success.
 Regardless, these enterprises are crucial to the success and movement of the U.S. economy.
-Consequently, the SBA offers guaranteed loans that can help small businesses expand and succeed.
-Regardless of your particular lender, you will likely need to obtain a valuation to secure an SBA-backed loan or funding source.
-Contact BA FL|GA|HI today to discuss your situation and our business appraisal services for SBA loans.
+Consequently, the SBA offers guaranteed loans to help small businesses expand and succeed.